jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 --------------------------------------------------------------------------------------
 CAP will be computed with an open source software implementation of Sequential Programming Method (SQP).
 In particular the implementation provided by MATLAB will be used, that can be found in _fseminf_ routine that belongs to the Optimization Package Extension.

-Current section's aim is to explain the core gears of SQP method, that relies on the concepts of _Newton's Method_ for polynomial root approximation, _Langrage multipliers_ for local constraint optimization, _Kuhn-Karush-Tucker_ First Order conditions and _Quadratic Programming_.
+Current section's aim is to explain the core gears of SQP method, that relies on the concepts of _Newton's Method_ for polynomial root approximation, _Langrage multipliers_ for local constraint optimization, _Kuhn-Karush-Tucker_ optimality conditions and _Quadratic Programming_.
 Those methods and techniques requires that the objective functions and constraints must be smooth; this ensures a predictable algorithm behaviour because they are designed on top of the essence of _Calculus Theory_.

 ### 2.1 Newton's Method

 The Newton's method is a numerical method that approximates the roots of a smooth function (i.e. $ x $ where $ f(x) $ vanishes).
 Since this is a necessary condition for a maximizer point, this method is employed intensively within the optimization theory.

 Having the nonlinear uncostrained minimization problem $ \problemUnconstr $ one necessary condition for the optimal point $ x^\star $ is $ g(x^\star) = \nabla{f(x^\star)} = 0 $.
-This means that we have a system of $ n $ non-linear equations that must be equal to $\min f(x)$ s.t. $g(x) = c$.
+That means we have a system of $ n $ non-linear equations that must be equal to $ 0 $ in order to minimize $ f(x) $.

 The idea of the method is to employ a linear approximation for the point that should be the function's root.
 This is written as usual:
 $$